Where is Glenn Vian now? What happened to him after the events in Murder in the Car Park - TheNewsTrace

 Following the acquittal, the three brothers tried to sue the Metropolitan Police for damages.

-Though the males initially misplaced their damages declare in the Excessive Courtroom, they later gained an attraction in 2018.
+Though the males initially misplaced their damages declare in the Excessive Court docket, they later received an enchantment in 2018.

-For the first time ever, Vian, alongside along with his former brother in-law Rees and ex-Metropolitan police detective Sid Fillery ,will give his account of events in Murder in the Car Park.
+For the first time ever, Vian, alongside together with his former brother in-law Rees and ex-Metropolitan police detective Sid Fillery ,will give his account of events in Murder in the Car Park.

 They are going to share their story from the time of the homicide and the years following, as the police investigation is unravelled repeatedly.